ATLAS: The Ambient Teacher-Learner Awareness Solution provides guidance in learner-centred lectures

 2020 brought the unimaginable: a university with empty classrooms.
 As Germany’s premiere think tank for digitalization in higher education, Hochschulforum Digitalisierung (HFD), AI Campus and the German Academic Exchange Service (DAAD) organized a pilot hackathon named “#SemesterHack” to quickly provide a way forward for German higher education institutions in uncertain times.
 Sixth months later, we are proud to bring the #SemesterHack 2.0 to the international stage to provide access to new audiences from higher education in Germany and beyond.

 The #SemesterHack 2.0 is an ecosystem for exchange between higher education institutions.
 We follow the basic principle of openness.
 Everyone is welcome.
 Our three pillars are: collaboration, user-driven innovation and co-creation.
+Press "read more" to find out more about #SemesterHack 2.0.

 Teachers or educators